New York State Police: Establishment

 A number of proposals to create a state police force occurred during the early 1900s, but faced considerable opposition from trade union interests.
 They feared the police would be used against union organizing, as was happening in several other states, particularly with the Coal and Iron Police in Pennsylvania.

-The New York State Police was established following the 1913 murder of Sam Howell, a construction foreman in Bedford, Westchester County, and failure of the local police to arrest suspects he had named before his death.
+The New York State Police was established following the 1913 murder of Sam Howell, a construction foreman in Bedford, Westchester County, and the failure of the local police to arrest suspects he had named before his death.

 In March 1917, the New York State Legislature passed a bill to establish a state police force and appropriated $500,000 in funding.
 The bill was signed into law on April 11, 1917 by New York Governor Charles Seymour Whitman.

 20th century

 The division's first superintendent was George Fletcher Chandler, who was appointed by Governor Whitman.
 Chandler is credited with much of the division's early organization and development.
 Chandler coined the term "New York State Troopers."
 He was an early advocate of officers carrying their weapons exposed on a belt, which was not common practice at the time.

 In 1920, the New York State Troopers had a conviction rate of 94.6 percent.

 On January 1, 1980, the Long Island State Parkway Police merged with the state police; this resulted in the official establishment of Troop L. In October 1997, the New York State Capital Police was consolidated and absorbed into the state police.

 Since February 1994, the agency has accepted DNA evidence for forensic investigation and analysis.
 The New York State Police Forensic Investigation Center (FIC) opened in November 1996.
 The Crime Laboratory performs DNA analysis for state investigations and for local law enforcement.
 It includes a new DNA Data Bank Section that compiles DNA records from violent felons sentenced to prison in New York State.
 These records can be searched and compared by computer to other evidence collected in unsolved crimes.